Article Overview: List of the Pros & Cons of Living in New Orleans

 - Pros & Cons of Living in New Orleans, Louisiana (Post Summary)

-First, the Pros of Moving to New Orleans
+First, the Perks of Moving to New Orleans

 #1.
 The Knock-Out Food Scene